With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAssociated Behavioral Healthcare Inc West Seattle Branch is a mental health clinic in Seattle, WA, located at 4700 42nd Avenue Sw, Suite 470, 98116 zip code area.
-Associated Behavioral Healthcare Inc West Seattle Branch provides telemedicine/telehealth and outpatient treatment.
-Associated Behavioral Healthcare Inc West Seattle Branch offers psychotropic medication, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Associated Behavioral Healthcare Inc West Seattle Branch provides outpatient treatment and telemedicine/telehealth.
+Associated Behavioral Healthcare Inc West Seattle Branch offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
 Additional services offered at Associated Behavioral Healthcare Inc West Seattle Branch include court-ordered outpatient treatment.

 Learn MoreSouthwest Youth And Family Services is a mental health treatment clinic in Seattle, Washington, located at 4555 Delridge Way Sw, in the 98106 zip code.
 Southwest Youth And Family Services provides outpatient treatment.
-Southwest Youth And Family Services provides activity therapy, group therapy and cognitive behavioral therapy to children / adolescents and young adults.
-Southwest Youth And Family Services also supports LGBT, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services provided by Southwest Youth And Family Services consist of housing services, supported housing and case management.
+Southwest Youth And Family Services provides individual psychotherapy, couples/family therapy and behavior modification to children / adolescents and young adults.
+Southwest Youth And Family Services also supports LGBT, people with trauma and people with PTSD.
+Additional services provided by Southwest Youth And Family Services consist of education services, case management and suicide prevention services.

 Learn MorePositive Behavior Supports Corporation is one of mental health facilities in Seattle, Washington, located at 600 Stewart Street, Suite 300, 98101 zip code.
 Positive Behavior Supports Corporation provides outpatient treatment.
 Positive Behavior Supports Corporation provides behavior modification to children / adolescents and young adults.

 Learn MoreEmily Program is a mental health clinic in Seattle, WA, located at 1700 Westlake Avenue North, Suite 700, 98109 zip code area.
-Emily Program provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Emily Program offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Emily Program provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Emily Program offers cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Emily Program also supports patients with eating disorders.
 Additional services offered at Emily Program include family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.